 More than half of its $35.7 billion worth of imported goods come from Asia, with the bulk of it from China (20%).
 Its top imported products are machines, transportation goods such as cars, and mineral products.

 New Zealand does a lot of exportation to Asia, with nearly half of its exported goods destined for the neighboring continent.
 Given its immense farming industry, it comes as no surprise that animal products such as milk, butter, and cheese form 42.7% of its $35.8 billion exports.

-When considering ocean freight transportation to New Zealand, one important decision to factor in is whether to ship a Full Container Load (FCL) or Less than a Container Load (LCL).
-The two most common types of container that shippers use when dealing with ocean freight transportation to New Zealand are the 20-foot container and the 40-foot container.
+When considering ocean freight to New Zealand, one important decision to factor in is whether to ship a Full Container Load (FCL) or Less than a Container Load (LCL).
+The two most common types of container that shippers use when dealing with ocean freight to New Zealand are the 20-foot container and the 40-foot container.

 Deciding to ship FCL or LCL would largely depend on the amount of cargo you have and the amount of space it would take in whichever container you opt for.
 A 20-foot container holds 10 standard American pallets and a 40-foot container holds 21.
 For measurement purposes, a standard American pallet measures 47.24 inches by 39.37 inches.

-That said, if you’re sending cargo that’s very sensitive to damage and contamination or if your merchandise will be taking up more than half the container space, you should opt for an FCL.
+That said, if you’re sending cargo that’s sensitive to damage and contamination or if your merchandise will be taking up more than half the container space, you should opt for an FCL.
 That way, you have the entire container space to yourself and it lowers the risk of damage and contamination.

 On the other hand, if your cargo is resistant to damages and contamination and it doesn’t take up that much space.
 It would be recommendable to choose LCL as it is more cost effective.